laboon/ebook/text/98_glossary_of_terms.md

 __Partitioning__: See __equivalence class partitioning__.

 __Passed__: A status for a test case in a test run.
-It indicates that the test was executed without error, and that the system has met all postconditions and/or expected output values - the observed behavior was equal to the expected behavior.
+It indicates that the test was executed without error, and that the system has met all postconditions and/or expected output values---the observed behavior was equal to the expected behavior.

 __Passive attack__: In __security testing__, an attack on a system which causes no changes to the system, such as eavesdropping on network traffic.